Ukrainian nuclear plant temporarily cut off from power grid - NewsBreak

 "If something really went wrong, then we have a full-scale radiological catastrophe that could reach Europe, go as far as the Middle East, and certainly could reach Russia, but the most significant contamination would be in the immediate area,” he said.

-That’s why Nikopol’s emergency services department has been taking radiation measurements every hour since the Russian invasion began.
+That's why Nikopol's emergency services department has been taking radiation measurements every hour since the Russian invasion.
 Before that, it was every four hours.

 Comments / 0